NatoBoram/gigachad.ts/README.md

 2. Add the private key to your project's secrets at `/settings/secrets/actions/new` with the name `DEPLOY_KEY_PRIVATE`
 3. Add the public key to your project's variables at `/settings/variables/actions/new` with the name `DEPLOY_KEY_PUBLIC`
 4. Add the public key to your project's deploy keys at `/settings/keys`
+5. Add the public key to `.github/authorized_keys` in the format of `41898282+github-actions[bot]@users.noreply.github.com <DEPLOY_KEY_PUBLIC>` while replacing `<DEPLOY_KEY_PUBLIC>` with your public key
+6. Delete the key pair from your computer, never to be seen again

+The `.github/authorized_keys` is used to sign and verify the signature of the build artefact that is sent to GitHub Releases.
+If you want to skip this step, you can remove it from `.github/workflows/pnpm-publish.yaml`.

 To publish on NPM, you'll need to provide your NPM token.